-Textbook Information: TBA
+Textbook Information:

+TBA

+Materials needed:

-Materials needed: Black pens, white, lined notebook paper, notebook/folder, reading response journal, and a packet of highlighters (yellow, pink, orange & blue/green)
+Black pens, white, lined notebook paper, notebook/folder, reading response journal, packet of highlighters (yellow, pink, orange & blue/green), and a packet of scantrons

 Course Description: A survey of world literature from the seventeenth century to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.